-Contracts, if written properly, contain information that is important to the project and may also include specifications regarding the submittal process of RFIs including the format, when to submit an RFI versus another document, and the timeframe expected to receive a response by.
-By failing to read the contract in its entirety, RFIs will be submitted for information already provided, and RFIs will not be submitted according to the specifications laid out in the contract.
+Contracts, if written correctly, contain information that is important to the project and may also include specifications regarding the submittal process of RFIs including the format, when to submit an RFI versus another document, and the timeframe expected to receive a response.
+By failing to read the contract in its entirety, RFIs will be sent for information already provided, and RFIs will not be submitted according to the specifications laid out in the contract.
 Both of these things will cause unnecessary costs and time delays that could have been easily avoided.

 Use a document-tracking platform

 Tracking RFIs is a tedious and manual process for many contractors.
 Project manager creates the RFI in a word document.
 Then, he or she logs and tracks the RFIs on an excel spreadsheet.
 This provides challenges for a company on a holistic level.
 Approvals and communications are usually conducted through emails.
 There is a lack of standardization and visibility.
 Project managers and field teams must call for RFI status or update.

 Many construction project management solutions now allow the subcontractor to track the RFI from the moment it is created to the moment the answer is received and store all relevant information in a centralized place where it can be accessed at any time by any user.
 An RFI platform will also include a standardized RFI form so that all RFIs being submitted are identical and according to the specifications agreed upon which will make it easier for the recipient to read and respond to.

 When used properly, the RFI is a useful tool for all parties that facilitates communication.
 When dealing with RFIs on your next project keep in mind these RFI best practices:

 - — Use a standardized form for submitting RFIs